-Capitalized development costs relate to costs incurred in the development of the Georgetown solar photovoltaic plant, which met the criteria for capitalization at the completion of the RTO.
+Development project assets relate to costs incurred in the development of the solar photovoltaic plants, which meet the recognition criteria following the RTO and acquisition of the projects.

-Capitalized development costs are amortized over the useful life of the resulting asset, from the date of first export of electricity.
+Development projects are depreciated over the useful life of the resulting asset, from the date of first export of electricity.